nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

    Pour en savoir plus, visitez la page "Nous aider" du site officiel de Tux Paint : https://tuxpaint.org/help/

+                  Follow the Tux Paint project on social media

+   Tux Paint maintains a presence on a variety of social media networks, where we post updates and artwork.
+     * Join the Tux Paint page on Facebook
+     * Follow @TuxPaintDevs on Instagram
+     * Follow @tuxpaint@floss.social on Mastodon
+     * Follow u/TuxPaintDevs on Reddit
+     * Follow Tux Paint on Tumblr
+     * Follow @TuxPaintTweets on Twitter

                                Trademark notices

      * "Linux" is a registered trademark of Linus Torvalds.
      * "Microsoft" and "Windows" are registered trademarks of Microsoft Corp.
      * "Apple" and "macOS" are registered trademarks of Apple Inc.
+     * "Facebook" and "Instagram" are registered trademarks of Meta Platforms, Inc.
+     * "Mastodon" is a registered trademark of Mastodon gGmbH.
+     * "Reddit" is a registered trademark of Reddit, Inc.
+     * "Tumblr" is a registered trademark of Tumblr, Inc.
      * "Twitter" is a registered trademark of Twitter, Inc.
-     * "Tumblr" is a registered trademark of Tumblr, Inc.